 Bergdahl said he left to bring attention to the "leadership failure" he thought was endangering his team on an episode of the popular podcast "Serial," which last week released the first episode of its new season.

-, the most downloaded podcast in the medium's history and led by This American Life alum Sarah Koenig, will be devoted to Bergdahl's story.
+The entire next season of Serial, the most downloaded podcast in the medium's history and led by This American Life alum Sarah Koenig, will be devoted to Bergdahl's story.

 Adding flame to the fire was the controversial decision to secure Bergdahl's freedom by swapping him for five Taliban prisoners being held in the Guantanamo Bay prison, who are now on supervised release in Qatar.
 Republicans skewered President Obama for the move, who argued that the president freed dangerous criminals in exchange for a deserter.